DannyCastroVentura/e-teacher/README.md

 https://github.com/DannyCastroVentura/db-dockerfile-e-teacher

 <br><br>
-Run all servers in one computer:
+To run all servers in one computer:
 <br><br>
 Go to the same directory as the docker-compose.yml file and run "docker-compose up" command.